WHAT IS CEREBRAL PALSY?

 - Excessive or improper use of forceps or vacuum extraction

-- Excessive amount of Pitocin given to stimulate labor
+- An excessive amount of Pitocin given to stimulate labor